Rahulsharma0810/notes-rvsharma-com/Cyber-Security/Networking Principals.md

 ![1695788083563.jpg](blob:capacitor://localhost/c3aaaaa4-9d85-4e3e-ad32-f1b288c514c5)

 Till L 4 Anyone or Intruder can read the because till at this layer nothing is encrypted.
+Your i

 ---